ZapDos7/design-patterns-examples/README.md

 We create the `Expression` interface which defines the `interpret()` method & its implementations: `NameNotPrimitiveType`, `FirstLetterIsLowerCase`, `FirstLetterNotUnderscore`, which all handle their corresponding cases by altering the context.
 We can test this in the `Main` class.

 Therefore we check that firstly the variable name does not begin with `_`, then that it doesn't start with a capital letter and lastly that it's not a primitive type.

+### Challenge 3
+Implement a language interpreter which checks sentences for a capital first letter, no repeated words and that verifies that they end with a period.